lydiadwyer/sheparddb/docs/use cases/Countries - Add.md

 	a.
 I fill in "Greece"
 	b.
 I fill in ""
 	c.
 I fill in -1
     d.
 I fill in "Aaaaaaaaaaaaaaaaaaaaaaaaaaaaaa" (33 chars)
     e.
 I fill in "a"
     f.
 I fill in "a!@#$%^&*()-=☺" (weird chars)
-7. I click "Submit"
+7. I fill in the input "country_abrev"
     a.
-I am forwarded
+I fill in "GR"
     b.
-I see an error message, for "country_name"
+I fill in ""
     c.
-I see an error message, for "country_name"
+I fill in -1
     d.
-I am forwarded, the country name is truncated to 32 chars
+I fill in "GRE" (33 chars)
     e.
-I see an error message, for "country_name"
+I fill in "a"
     f.
-I see an error message, for "country_name"
+I fill in "a!@#$%^&*()-=☺" (weird chars)
+8. I click "Submit"
+    6a7a.
+I am forwarded
+      7b.
+I see an error message, for "country_abrev" 7c.
+I see an error message, for "country_abrev" 7d.
+I see an error message, for "country_abrev" 7e.
+I see an error message, for "country_abrev" 7f.
+I see an error message, for "country_abrev" 6b7a.
+I see an error message, for "country_name" 7b.
+I see an error message, for "country_name", for "country_abrev" 7c.
+I see an error message, for "country_name", for "country_abrev" 7d.
+I see an error message, for "country_name", for "country_abrev" 7e.
+I see an error message, for "country_name", for "country_abrev" 7f.
+I see an error message, for "country_name", for "country_abrev" 6c7a.
+I see an error message, for "country_name" 7b.
+I see an error message, for "country_name", for "country_abrev" 7c.
+I see an error message, for "country_name", for "country_abrev" 7d.
+I see an error message, for "country_name", for "country_abrev" 7e.
+I see an error message, for "country_name", for "country_abrev" 7f.
+I see an error message, for "country_name", for "country_abrev" 6d7a.
+I see an error message, for "country_name" 7b.
+I see an error message, for "country_name", for "country_abrev" 7c.
+I see an error message, for "country_name", for "country_abrev" 7d.
+I see an error message, for "country_name", for "country_abrev" 7e.
+I see an error message, for "country_name", for "country_abrev" 7f.
+I see an error message, for "country_name", for "country_abrev" 6e7a.
+I see an error message, for "country_name" 7b.
+I see an error message, for "country_name", for "country_abrev" 7c.
+I see an error message, for "country_name", for "country_abrev" 7d.
+I see an error message, for "country_name", for "country_abrev" 7e.
+I see an error message, for "country_name", for "country_abrev" 7f.
+I see an error message, for "country_name", for "country_abrev" 6f7a.
+I see an error message, for "country_name" 7b.
+I see an error message, for "country_name", for "country_abrev" 7c.
+I see an error message, for "country_name", for "country_abrev" 7d.
+I see an error message, for "country_name", for "country_abrev" 7e.
+I see an error message, for "country_name", for "country_abrev" 7f.
+I see an error message, for "country_name", for "country_abrev"
-8. I am forwarded to the new country page, at "/artifacts/countries/view/15"
+9. I am forwarded to the new country page, at "/artifacts/countries/view/15"
+    - 6a7a
-  - I see the page title set to "Greece"
+    - I see the country name set to "Greece"
+    - I see the country abbreviation set to "GR"
-  - I see the "edit" link
+    - I see the "edit" link, with url "/countries/edit/4"
-  - I see the "delete" link
+    - I see the "delete" link, with url "/countries/delete/4"

 ## Post Conditions